martinrehfeld/heroku-buildpack-f77/README.md

            f2c myapp.f
            gcc -o myapp myapp.c -lf2c

 The buildpack will detect your app as FORTRAN-77 if it has the file `Makefile` in the root.
-It will then run `make` to compile the app.
+It will then run `make` to compile the app (see examples/Makefile for a template).